Tuition & Fees

 NOTE: These are sample tuition values—not actual tuition fees.
 Please refer to the links above for actual tuition fees.

 In the example scenario below, the student begins their degree studying full time.
-However, following their first term, the student decides to switch to part-time.
-As such, the fee breakdown is as follows:
+However, after their first term, the student decides to switch to part-time.
+The fee breakdown is as follows:

 • Full-time program fee: $5200/term